elabftw/elabftw/documentation/docs/contributing/installation.md

 It can be a good idea to define an alias such as "alias elabc=docker exec -it elabftw".
 So you can use "elabc" to run commands in the container directly.
 :::

-It is important to run `yarn` before `composer` because `yarn` will generate a PHP class that needs to be picked up by composer.

 ## Finishing up

 * Now head to https://elab.localhost:3148